dalehenrich/gsApplicationTools/docs/gettingStarted.md

 Control returns to the [Topaz][2] console when the Smalltalk code itself returns, or an *unhandled exceptions* is encountered.
 When control returns to the console, Smalltalk execution is halted until another [Topaz][2] command is executed.
 For server-style code to be run in [Topaz][2] you need to do two things:
-  1. ensure that the main Smalltalk process blocks
+  1. ensure that the main Smalltalk process blocks, i.e., does not return
   2. ensure that all exceptions are handled, including exceptions signalled in processes that have been forked from the main Smalltalk process.

 In essence this entails structuring your *application-specific service loop* to look something like the following: